Akuli/git-guide/branches.md

 ```

 Notice how the `main` branch was left behind when we committed;
-our commit is only on the `multiplication` branch, because we did `git checkout multiplication`.
+our latest commit is only on the `multiplication` branch, because we did `git checkout multiplication`.

 Let's leave the multiplication branch for now...